wooyek/jira-sandbox/README.md

 ## Post setup configuration

-After your sandbox virtual machine is up and running, you should be able to access it through these URLs:
+After your sandbox virtual machine is up and running, you should be able to access it through following URLs.
+Each time select testing configuration with built in database for quick configuration.

 1. http://jira.example.com/
     <a href="http://jira.example.com/"><img src="doc/jira-setup.jpg"></a>